A Little Research Goes a Long Way When Choosing a Tradesperson

 Halloween may have passed, but don’t let choosing a tradesperson feel like trick or treat.

 As the colder months draw in and you spend more time at home, you start to notice things that need to be done.
 Electrical wiring here, light fittings there.
+The more time you spend at home, the more things you notice need to be done.

 So how do you avoid becoming another horror story?
 One of those where tradespeople disappear half-way through a job, leaving homeowners with incomplete work done in cold weather.